 You should be (and probably already are) getting your cholesterol and triglycerides (‘blood fat’) levels checked about once a year.
 The goals for most people are as follows, but these numbers may also be modified based on your individual health profile and is something that your doctor would determine.

 - → under 150 mg/dl

 - Women → above 50 mg/dl

-Be sure to check out this post on the essentials of cholesterol and ways to improve it.
-To review:
+Be sure to check out this important article on the essentials of cholesterol and ways to improve it.

-Now you know the Diabetes A-B-C’s!
-Stay tuned for a subsequent post, where I will discuss an easy Meal Planning method that will help guide you toward better health with diabetes.
+Now you know the basics of diabetes.
+In a subsequent article, I discuss an easy Meal Planning method that will help guide you toward better health.